cloudwalk/op-stack-devnet/README.md

 2. [Running a three-node network using Docker](./three-node-using-docker.md): This option requires specific files as outlined in option 1.
 3. [Architecture for monitoring](./architecture-for-monitoring.md): This option provides a description for installation and configuration block excplorer and metrics services (blockscout, prometheus, grafana, etc.).
 4. [Debug mode](./debug_mode.md): This option provides a description for installation and configuration block excplorer and metrics services (blockscout, prometheus, grafana, etc.).
+5. [Enable Blobs (EIP-4844) For L2 Network](./run-EIP-4844-blobs.md): This option provides a description for configuration and enabling blobs for L2 network.